-The gift of a trip to Israel from Taglit-Birthright Israel is designed to offer a first-time educational peer experience.
+The gift of a trip to Israel from Taglit-Birthright Israel is designed to offer an educational peer experience.
 As such, while the trip is available to young Jews all over the world and from various backgrounds, there are guidelines for eligibility.

 All participants must be between 18 and 26 and have finished high school by the time their trip departs.
 If you are turning 27 prior to May 1 for summer trips, or December 1 for winter trips, you are not eligible to participate in the upcoming round of trips.